AI Governance in Australia: What Every Business Needs to Know Before Regulation Arrives

 In our AI discovery audits across Perth businesses, we consistently find that between 40% and 60% of knowledge workers are using consumer AI tools for work tasks.
 This includes staff pasting client emails into ChatGPT to draft responses, finance teams uploading spreadsheets containing sensitive financial data to AI analysis tools, HR teams using AI to screen resumes containing personal information, marketing teams generating content by feeding confidential strategy documents into AI platforms, and management using AI to summarise board papers and meeting notes.

 In almost every case, the staff member believes they are being productive and innovative.
 They are correct on both counts.
-They are also creating data governance risks that the organisation does not know about, cannot control, and may be liable for.
+They are also creating data governance risks that the organisation does not know about, cannot control, and may be liable for under the Privacy Act.

 Australia’s Voluntary AI Ethics Principles (Current)